Mahmoud Abbas Fast Facts

 1995 - Signs the Interim Peace Agreement with Israel.

-March 19, 2003 - Accepts the position of prime minister of Palestinian Authority.
+March 19, 2003 - Accepts the position of prime minister of the Palestinian Authority.

-June 3, 2003 - Meets with President George W. Bush and the leaders of Egypt, Saudi Arabia, Jordan and Bahrain, in Sharm el-Sheikh, Egypt, regarding peace efforts.
+June 3, 2003 - Meets with US President George W. Bush and the leaders of Egypt, Saudi Arabia, Jordan and Bahrain, in Egypt, regarding peace efforts.

-September 6, 2003 - Resigns position as prime minister of the Palestinian Authority.
+September 6, 2003 - Resigns as prime minister of the Palestinian Authority.

-November 11, 2004 - Becomes the chairman of the PLO after Yasser Arafat's death.
+November 11, 2004 - Becomes the chairman of the PLO after Arafat's death.

 January 9, 2005 - Declares victory in Palestinian presidential elections.

-May 26, 2005 - Meets with US President George W. Bush; the first meeting with the Palestinian Authority in the White House since peace talks broke down in 2000.
-President Bush pledges to give the Palestinian Authority $50 million in aid.
+May 26, 2005 - Meets with Bush; the first meeting with the Palestinian Authority in the White House since peace talks broke down in 2000.
+Bush pledges to give the Palestinian Authority $50 million in aid.

 May 31, 2005 - Undergoes a successful, minor heart procedure in a hospital in Amman, Jordan.